hadley/adv-r/Expressions.md

 * Why does `unenclose()` use `substitute2()`, not `substitute`?

 * Modify `unenclose` so it only substitutes in atomic vectors, not more complicated object.
-(Hint: you'll need two cases to handle the two potential parent environments.)
+(Hint: think about what the parent environment should be.)

 * Read the documentation and source for `pryr::partial()` - what does it do?
 How does it work?

-## Walking the call tree
+## Walking the call tree with recursive functions

 We've seen a couple of examples modifying a single call using `substitute()` or `modify_call()`.
 What if we want to do something more complicated, drilling down into a nested set of function calls and either extracting useful information or modifying the calls.
 The `codetools` package, included in the base distribution, provides some built-in tools for automated code inspection that use these ideas: